pantsbuild/pantsbuild.org/README.md

 All of the material and stitching for [pantsbuild.org](pantsbuild.org).

+## Layout

+This repository contains three categories of content.
+Most of it should be edited in this repository, except for the auto-generated documentation for each version of Pants.

+### Evergreen pages

+`src/` contains content and configuration that isn't associated with a particular version of Pants.
+In particular, in `src/pages/` you'll find the definitions of [the front page](https://www.pantsbuild.org) and [community information](https://www.pantsbuild.org/community/getting-help) among others. `src/` also contains helpers like MDX/React components, CSS and JS.

+These should be edited directly in this repository.

+### Blog

+`blog/` contains [the Pants blog](https://www.pantsbuild.org/blog).
+To write a post, follow the structure of other blog posts.

+These should be edited directly in this repository.

+### Per-version documentation

+`docs/` and `versioned_docs/` contains the documentation for each `2.x` release series of pants.
+After each release of Pants, the documentation is synced to this repository automatically from https://github.com/pantsbuild/pants: the [`sync_docs.yml`](.github/workflows/sync_docs.yml) workflow manages this, and is triggered by the main repository release process.

+This **should not** be edited directly in this repository.
+Instead, edit in <https://github.com/pantsbuild/pants>.
+To make changes to documentation for stable release series, edit there and cherry-pick to the appropriate milestone (still in <https://github.com/pantsbuild/pants>), so that it's included in the next release in that series.

 ## Development

 The docs site is a JS project, so you'll want `nvm` and `yarn` installed.